 2. When the humidifier is too large for a room

-Portable humidifiers have space rating.
-It is important you know the size of your space before you order one.
+Portable humidifiers have a space rating.
+You must know the size of your space before you order one.

 For instance, a small humidifier for a 4×4 grow tent would be perfect for 250 to 500 square feet.
 Use it in such a space only.
 If you use it in a smaller space, it will raise the humidity too fast, which would cause mold to thrive.